-Our psychology team can provide guidance for individuals or caregivers who seek additional supports for educational purposes such as Section 504 eligibility and Exceptional Student Education eligibility.
+Our psychology team can provide guidance for individuals or caregivers who seek additional supports for educational purposes such as Section 504 eligibility and Exceptional Student Education eligibility as well as support for workplace considerations and accommodations.
 Each type of evaluation may be modified depending on the client's presenting challenges.

 Autism Spectrum Disorders are a group of neurodevelopmental disorders that can significantly impact social communication, behavioral functioning, and learning tendencies.

 An evaluation for Autism Spectrum Disorder involves a comprehensive look at cognitive ability, behavioral and social/emotional functioning, and academic achievement through one on one testing and observation.
 A clinical interview with parents/guardians is held to collect developmental history information.
 For adults seeking testing, this may include observations from spouse, close relatives, etc.